 In the 1st century AD, the Roman Forum became somewhat cramped for the growing Roman population.
 Around the same time, the political and judicial activities of the Empire were transferred to the Palatine Hill.

-The Emperors pretty much all decided to build new fora (plural of forum): Julius Caesar first, then Augustus, Vespasian, Domitian and Trajan.
+The Emperors therefore decided to build new forums: Julius Caesar first, then Augustus, Vespasian, Domitian and Trajan.